thephpleague/commonmark/UPGRADE.md

 **Note:** This file has been deprecated.
 Future upgrade instructions can be found on our website: <https://commonmark.thephpleague.com/releases>

+## UNRELEASED

+### Delimiter Processing

+We've standardized the new delimiter processing to work with `AbstractStringContainer` nodes.
+Previously in 1.0.0-beta1, some parts (incorrectly) accepted any type of `Node`, while others forced you to use `Text` elements instead.

 ## 1.0.0-beta1

 ### Text Encoding